yxgi5/qpc_stm32f103ze-ek/README.md

 ## current status

-this repo is only for gnu toolchain
+this repo is only for gnu toolchain qv ok qk ok qf and ucosii ok

 ## to be done

-port qf to freertos and ucosii
+port qf to freertos